alexpsimone/shop-cat/README.md

 - [x] Allow users to add, remove, or edit steps after a procedure is generated for the first time.
 - [x] Allow users to add, remove, or edit tools/part lists after a procedure is generated for the first time.
 - [x] Allow users to add or remove cars to a procedure after it is generated.

+#### 4.0
+- [ ] Adapt site to use React.
 - [ ] Allow users to flag procedures that are unclear.
-- [ ] Adapt site to use React (if it doesn't already).

-#### 4.0

 - [ ] All edits made by a certain user (to a procedure or info page) will be tracked in contribution history.
-- [ ] User can add a central page where all vehicles of a certain make or model are linked.
 - [ ] Link to the Wikipedia API to get general information about the vehicle on the page.